harvard-lil/capstone/capstone/capweb/templates/docs/04_specs_and_reference/01_glossary.md

 # Endpoint {: id="def-endpoint" }
 A distinct part of a program which could require specific inputs and provide different results.
-For example, the "login" endpoint on a website might accept a valid username and a password for input and return a message that you've successfully logged in.
-A "register" endpoint might accept various bits of identifying information, and return a screen that says your account was successfully registered.
+For example, the `/login` endpoint on a website might accept a valid username and a password for input and return a message that you've successfully logged in.
+A `/register` endpoint might accept various bits of identifying information, and return a screen that says your account was successfully registered.